f04ever/NosoStuff/README.md

 - Set executable permission to script files:
     `chmod +x ngTmuxNew.sh`
     `chmod +x ngTmuxEnd.sh`
+    `chmod +x ngTmuxRestart.sh`
     `chmod +x ngExec.sh`
     `chmod +x ngKill.sh`
 - Run appropriate commands bellow from shell prompt ($, #, ...):
-    `./ngTmuxNew.sh`    # for launching the mining processes `./ngTmuxEnd.sh`    # for turning off the mining processes
+    `./ngTmuxNew.sh`        # for launching the mining processes `./ngTmuxEnd.sh`        # for turning off the mining processes `./ngTmuxRestart.sh`    # simplifying the turning of and lauhching again mining processes
 - To view the `tmux` session (with mining processes run in) by command:
     `tmux a -tnosomine`
 - To close the above `tmux` screen (and let mining processes run) by keystrokes: